Suley890/country-app/README.md

 - CSS grid and flexbox for layout
 - useEffect hook and axios to get API data
 - contextAPI and useLayoutEffect for changing theme
-- react-router-dom to navigate to individual country page
+- react-router-dom to navigate to individual country pages
 - useState to store state of dropdown, theme, search and API data